 Shelving units, display stands and islands, or railings to showcase products are essential to avoid the store looking like a jumble sale.
-Invest in accessible, flexible shelving or racks, and think about your products when deciding display density.
+Invest inaccessible, flexible shelving or racks, and think about your products when deciding on display density.
 A bargain home store is likely to feature densely packed shelves, whereas a boutique fashion store may be best served by just one or two items per shelf or rail.
 Check fixtures are the right dimensions and rated for the weight of goods you’ll place on them.

-You also need a counter to accept payment and pack goods, and simple shelving for back-of-house storage.
+You also need a counter to accept payment and pack goods and simple shelving for back-of-house storage.